RobinEatingWorm/zltrajectory/README.md

     a vector of values.
 Supported visualization types include histograms, kernel density estimates (KDEs), and empirical cumulative distribution functions (ECDFs).
+9.  `run_zltrajectory` runs a Shiny web application for interactive use of the package.

 This package also contains a sample dataset named `cadmium_zebrafish` adapted from Nuesser (2016).
 Refer to the documentation of